Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 0h
           - Light
           - 20☼
-          - This weapon is equipped in a glove slot, leaving the hands free.
+          - This weapon is equipped as a hand accessory, leaving the hands free.
 Its Quality may be used in place of an unarmed strike's Quality when grappling.
         * - Catchpole
           - Hook
           - 0